Lutfunnisa Begum

-Lutfunnisa Begum (لطف النساء بیگم, বেগম লুৎফুন্নেসা; 1740 – 10 November 1790) was the third wife and primary consort of Nawab Siraj ud-Daulah, the last independent Nawab of Bengal.
+Lutfunnisa Begum (لطف النساء بیگم, বেগম লুৎফুন্নেসা; 1740 – 10 November 1790) was the 3rd wife and primary consort of Siraj ud-Daulah, the last independent Nawab of Bengal (the ruler of the Bengal Subah).

 Early life

-Lutfunnisa, originally named Rajkunwari, was a Brahmin girl who served Begum Sharifun nissa, Siraj ud-Daulah's maternal grandmother.
+Lutfunnisa, who served Begum Sharifun nissa, Siraj ud-Daulah's maternal grandmother.
 Siraj was infatuated with the beauty of Rajkunwari and asked his grandmother to give her to him.
 Begum Sharifun nissa complied and he renamed her Lutfunnisa Begum.
 By this point, Siraj had already married two other wives: Begum Zaibunissa and Umdatunnisa Bahu Begum.

 Life after marriage

 Lutfunnisa gave birth to a daughter, Umme Zohra Begum, who was Siraj's firstborn child.
 In 1748, Siraj's father, Zain ud-Din Ahmed Khan, was killed by Afghan rebels headed by Mustafar Khan.
 Siraj was also appointed to his father's former position of Naib Nazim of Bihar.
 During this time, Lufunnisa Begum became his primary consort.
 After the Battle of Plassey, which saw the British East India Company defeat Siraj and his French allies, Lutfunnisa escaped the palace with him and their daughter.
 Accompanying them was a trusted eunuch.
 On 24 June 1757, they made their escape.
 They were soon captured and brought back to Murshidabad by Mir Jafar, the new nawab allied with the British.

-Siraj-ud-Daulah was executed on 2 July 1757 by Mohammad Ali Beg under orders from Mir Miran, son of Mir Jafar in Namak Haram Deorhi in Murshidabad.
+Siraj-ud-Daulah was executed on 2 July 1757 in Murshidabad.
 Mir Qasim, the son-in-law of Mir Jafar, tortured Lutfunnisa to discover the locations of the family jewels.